 If the cut is older and scab over, clean the wound using a cotton swab dipped in hydrogen peroxide diluted with water.
 The ratio should be one part hydrogen peroxide to five parts water.
 After you have applied the peroxide-water mixture, rinse the wound with warm water and gently pat dry.

-For both cats and dogs, over-the-counter triple antibiotic ointment works well at keeping the wound from drying out or becoming infected.
+For both cats and dogs, over-the-counter triple antibiotic ointment — not the kind that is formulated for humans — works well at keeping the wound from drying out or becoming infected.
+Human triple antibiotic ointment can cause a serious allergic reaction for cats.
 Before applying the ointment, wash your hands with warm water and soap.
 Apply the antibiotic ointment two to four times a day.
 If your cat's wound is bandaged, change the bandage every time you apply the antibiotic ointment.

 Do not apply hydrogen peroxide if the cut is in your cat's ears or if the cut is rather deep and will require stitches.
 Hydrogen peroxide does kill bacteria and is good for keeping an infection from occurring, but it also will destroy healthy tissue and can damage your cat's ear drum if applied inside the ear.

 One of the best ways to avoid cats getting injured is to keep them indoors.
 Cats are surprisingly adaptable, and even the most outdoor-loving felines can be trained to stay indoors with minimal encouragement.